rivalrockets/rivalrockets.github.com/about.md

   </p>

   <p>
-    With me, I bring some friends who&#8217;ll make posts from time to time.
+    With me, I bring some friends who'll make posts from time to time.
   </p>

   <p>